pohlm01/master-thesis/2_preliminaries.typ

 = Preliminaries <sec:preliminaries>
 This section provides information relevant to understanding the architecture of #gls("mtc", long: true) and its implications.
 It starts with a reminder of Merkle Trees and continues with an explanation of the present #gls("pki", long: true), including its building blocks, the #gls("acme", long: true), the #gls("ocsp", long: true), and the #gls("ct", long: true) design.
-Afterward, this section provides a summary of the @tls protocol and the optimization @kemtls, and ends with a list of relevant #gls("pq", long: true) secure signature algorithms.
+Afterward, this section summarizes the @tls protocol and the optimization @kemtls, and ends with a list of relevant #gls("pq", long: true) secure signature algorithms.

-== Merkle Trees
+== Merkle Trees <sec:merkle_trees>
 Merkle Trees, also known as Hash Trees, are binary trees with the property that each inner node is the result of a cryptographic hash function on its child nodes.
 Merkle Trees are tamper-evident and enable efficient verification of whether an element is included in the tree.
 The term "tamper-evident" refers to the inability to add, delete, or modify information contained within the Merkle Tree without changing the root node.
-An efficient verification means that, given the information and a proof, one can easily verify that the information is contained in the root hash.
+An efficient verification means that, given the information and proof, one can easily verify that the information is contained in the root hash.

-As a reminder: A hash function takes an arbitrary length input and produces a fix-length output.
+As a reminder, a hash function takes an arbitrary length input and produces a fix-length output.
-In the following, we will use $h = H(x)$ to denote that $h$ is the result of applying the hash function $H$ in the input $x$.
+In the following, we will use $h = H(x)$ to denote that $h$ results from applying the hash function $H$ in the input $x$.
 In addition, a cryptographic hash function typically has three properties: Collision resistance, first preimage resistance, and second preimage resistance.
 Collision resistance means that it is hard to find any two inputs $x eq.not x'$ that result in the same hash output $H(x) = H(x')$.
 First preimage resistance means that it is hard to find an input $x$ that produces a given hash output $h$.